ClickHouse/ClickHouse/docs/en/query_language/functions/hash_functions.md

 # Hash functions

-Hash functions can be used for deterministic pseudo-random shuffling of elements.
+Hash functions can be used for the deterministic pseudo-random shuffling of elements.

 ## halfMD5 {#hash_functions-halfmd5}

 [Interprets](../../query_language/functions/type_conversion_functions.md#type_conversion_functions-reinterpretAsString) all the input parameters as strings and calculates the MD5 hash value for each of them.
-Then combines hashes.
-Then from the resulting string, takes the first 8 bytes of the hash and interprets them as `UInt64` in big-endian byte order.
+Then combines hashes, takes the first 8 bytes of the hash of the resulting string, and interprets them as `UInt64` in big-endian byte order.

 ```
 halfMD5(par1, ...)
 ```

-The function works relatively slow (5 million short strings per second per processor core).
+The function is relatively slow (5 million short strings per second per processor core).
 Consider using the [sipHash64](#hash_functions-siphash64) function instead.

 **Parameters**